platformsh/platformsh-docs/docs/src/guides/micronaut/deploy/customize.md

 ---
-title: "Customize Quarkus for Platform.sh"
+title: "Customize Micronaut for Platform.sh"
 sidebarTitle: "Customize"
 weight: -90
 toc: false
 description: |
-    Add some helpful dependencies, and modify your Quarkus site to read from a Platform.sh environment.
+    Add some helpful dependencies, and modify your Micronaut site to read from a Platform.sh environment.
 ---

-Now that your code contains all of the configuration to deploy on Platform.sh, it's time to make your Quarkus site itself ready to run on a Platform.sh environment.
+Now that your code contains all of the configuration to deploy on Platform.sh, it's time to make your Micronaut site itself ready to run on a Platform.sh environment.
 There are a number of additional steps that are either required or recommended, depending on how well you want to optimize your site.

 ## Install the Config Reader